simon-lawyer/obiter/README.md

 </div>

-Over the past few decades, the volume of legal data increased exponentially.
+The volume of legal data increased exponentially over the past decades.
 In Canada, an average size tribunal will issue tens of millions of words each year.
 Thousands of hours of proceedings will be recorded.
 Trillions of words will be filed as evidence.

 Making sense of, and understanding this data, is a pressing challenge for scholars and lawyers.
 Is the law consistent?
 Do different